Reflection

 • Evidence-based reasoning

-What work made real
+What production work tested

 • Messy data conditions